shehreendheda/katacoda-scenarios/apmintro/instrumentapp2/step3.md

 The `store-frontend` service has a Ruby-on-Rails framework.
-The first step for instrumentation is to install the required Ruby tracing and log collection libraries.
-Next, an initializer file is added to enable Rails instrumentation.
-A configuration file is also added to ship logs to Datadog in JSON format so that Datadog can filter the logs based on special parameters.
+The first step for instrumentation is to install the required Ruby tracing and log libraries.
+Next, an initializer file is added to enable Rails instrumentation, and a configuration file to ship logs to Datadog in JSON format so that Datadog can filter the logs based on special parameters.
 Finally, the docker-compose.yml is updated to log injection and App Analytics for the frontend service.

-The service has been instrumented for you, but you will enable log collection and app analytics for the store-frontend.
+The store-frontend service has been instrumented for you, but you will update the docker-compose.yml.

 1. Click `store-frontend/Gemfile`{{open}} to view the Gemfile for the store-frontend.
 The Gemfile installs the required tracing and log collection libraries.<p> **Line 46** installs the `ddtrace` Gem, which is <a href="https://docs.datadoghq.com/tracing/setup/ruby/" target="_blank">Datadog’s tracing client for Ruby</a>.
 The `ddtrace` library traces requests as they flow across web servers, databases, and microservices so that developers have high visibility into bottlenecks and troublesome requests. <p>**Line 48** installs the `logging-rails` Gem, which is a railtie for integrating the Ruby logging framework into the Rails application.
 To learn more, view the <a href="https://github.com/TwP/logging-rails" target="_blank">logging-rails</a> documentation. <p>**Line 49** installs the `lograge` Gem to send logs to Datadog.
 To learn more, view the <a href="https://docs.datadoghq.com/logs/log_collection/ruby/#setup" target="_blank">Ruby on Rails log collection</a> documentation.